 While looking for a wetsuit keep these tips in mind to ensure that you come home with a wetsuit of perfect fit and one that will serve you for the next 5-10 years.

 Most dive shops allow you to try on the wetsuit, and some might even allow you to take a quick dip in their backyard pool, but most won’t allow you to try out the suit in an actual dive.
-And buying a wetsuit without trying it out first-hand in a dive doesn’t full too assuring, does it?
+And buying a wetsuit without trying it out first-hand in a dive isn’t too assuring, is it?

 So, the better choice would be to put on a rental wetsuit with proper lubing and take a dive with it.
 Note the manufacturer, make, and size of the one you felt the most comfortable in.
 Since rental wetsuits are stretched from frequent use, buy one size smaller than the noted size of the rental suit.